xieguigang/sciBASIC/vb_codestyle/README.md

 	Dim msg As String = String.Format(OutMsg, name)

 ######2.
 String contacts
-For contacts a large amount of string tokens, the **StringBuilder** is recommended used for this job, not recommend directly using & operator to contacts a large string collection due to the reason of performance issue.
+For contacts a large amount of string tokens, the **StringBuilder** is recommended used for this job, **not recommend directly using _& operator_ to contacts a large string collection due to the reason of performance issue**.

+	' Convert the input string to a byte array and compute the hash.
+	Dim data As Byte() = md5Hash.ComputeHash(input)

+    ' Create a new Stringbuilder to collect the bytes ' and create a string.
+    Dim sBuilder As New StringBuilder()

+    ' Loop through each byte of the hashed data
+    ' and format each one as a hexadecimal string.
+    For i As Integer = 0 To data.Length - 1
+    	sBuilder.Append(data(i).ToString("x2"))
+    Next i

+    Return sBuilder.ToString() ' Return the hexadecimal string.

-If you just want to contact the string, then a shared method **String.Join** is recommended used:
+If you just want to contact the string, then a shared method **String.Join** is recommended used.
+If the string tokens will be join by a specific delimiter, then using **String.Join** instead of **StringBuilder.Append**

 	Dim tokens As String()
 	Dim sb As New StringBuilder